 Can you open an account?

-It is not transparent, which residents are eligible to open an account.
-We believe that most European clients can open an account at Flatex.
-On the other hand, for non-German and non-Austrian residents, the account opening process is way more complicated.
+It is not fully transparent residents of which countries are eligible to open an account at Flatex.
+We believe that most European clients can open an account.
+On the other hand, for clients who are not a resident of Germany or Austria, the account opening process is much more complicated.

-Also, we recommend opening an account only if you speak German on an intermediate level as the account opening process and most of the trading platforms are in German.
-Customer Service is a hit or miss, but in our recent test, they spoke English well.
+Also, we recommend opening an account only if you speak German on at least an intermediate level as the account opening process and most of the trading platforms are in German.
+Customer service is hit or miss, but in our most recent test, they spoke English well.

 What is the minimum deposit at Flatex?

 There is no minimum deposit at Flatex.
-This is a good feature if you would like to trade in smaller amounts.
+This is good news if you want to trade in smaller amounts.

 - corporate account.

 When you open an account at Flatex, your account will be a cash and a securities account by default.
-After, you can activate the forex or CFD accounts separately if you want to trade with these assets.
+Afterward, you can activate the forex or CFD accounts separately if you want to trade these assets.

 |Account||Tradeable products||Trading platform|

-If you are from Germany, the account opening process is fully digital and convenient via video identification.
+If you are from Germany or Austria, the account opening process is fully digital and convenient via video identification.

-Account opening for non-German citizens is rather complicated.
+Account opening for non-German/Austrian citizens is rather complicated.
 For us, it took more than 2 weeks and involved notarial work.
-After registering online we had to send our notarized documents to Flatex via post.
+After registering online we had to send our notarized documents to Flatex via mail.

-After we got verified, Flatex sent us our login credentials and an iTANCard via mail.
-The iTANCard is a security card that contains codes that are needed for trade execution and logins.
-FlateXSecure app can substitute the functions of iTANCard, but it is safer if you have both available when needed.
+After we were verified, Flatex sent us our login credentials and an iTANCard by mail.
+The iTANCard is a security card that contains codes needed for trade execution and logins.
+Using the flateXSecure app can replace the functions of the iTANCard, but it is safer if you have both available when needed.

 Deposit and withdrawal

-Deposit and withdrawal at Flatex are free of charge, but only wire transfer is available.
-This means it can take a couple of business days.
+Deposits and withdrawals at Flatex are free of charge, but only bank transfer is available.
+This means the process can take a couple of days.

 |• Free withdrawal||• Credit/Debit card not available|